STV Astrid: Sinking and salvage operation

 The entire hull of the vessel was covered by water, with a 200 m exclusion zone being enforced by the patrol ship LÉ Róisín.
 On 26 July, divers and a surveyor started assessing whether salvage and repair of the ship would be possible.
 Initial reports indicated that Astrid had been looted overnight from 26 to 27 July, with the ship's wheel and heavy brass compass and bell stolen from the ship.
-However, it soon emerged that some of items were missing from the ship within hours of the incident; subsequent news reports stated that the wheel was likely ripped off the ship by the sea within 48 hours of the accident, and the Irish Coastguard and Naval Service issued a warning to stay away from the wreck.
+However, it soon emerged that some of the items were missing from the ship within hours of the incident; subsequent news reports stated that the wheel was likely ripped off the ship by the sea within 48 hours of the accident, and the Irish Coastguard and Naval Service issued a warning to stay away from the wreck.
 Salvage divers recovered all three missing items from the ship on 9 August, and they were handed over to the ship's owner.
 A video showing their recovery, and the damage to the ship, was later released.

-Extensive damage was found by the diver's preliminary examination of the ship, including tearing and inch-sized gaps in Astrid's hull, as well as popped rivets and spread plates.
+Extensive damage was found by the divers' preliminary examination of the ship, including tearing and inch-sized gaps in Astrid's hull, as well as popped rivets and spread plates.
 The salvage company Blue Ocean, of Castletownbere, were appointed to recover the ship.
 The plans for the salvage operation consisted of removing around 3.5 tonnes of diesel fuel from the ship's fuel tanks, pumping water out of the ship and cutting away equipment including the rigging and masts, before a floating crane lifted the vessel from the rocks.
 The ship would then be taken to a nearby port to be handed over to the insurers.
 As of the end of July 2013 it was thought that the ship will never sail again, and that she would be written off as a total constructive loss.
 A month after sinking, Astrid was still under water.